 3. Tuk Tuk

 Tuk tuks are like little open-air taxis.
 They price according to distance.
 You’ll have to haggle a bit, so know your prices.
 Generally, for tourists, they’ll try to start at 100 baht, even if the distance is less.
-Also, avoid peak traffic hours and beware of tuk-tuk scams which try to deter you from your destination to instead, give you a tour of jewelry stores where they get a commission.
+Also, avoid peak traffic hours and beware of tuk-tuk scams (they can feel similar to Bangkok taxi scams, where generally the driver wants to make additional money or fare off of you.
+Tuk Tuk scams may attempt to redirect you a hotel (because yours has burnt down) or a tour of jewelry stores where they get a commission..

 4. Chao Phraya Express Boat

 While you can get around downtown Bangkok via Skytrain, you’ll find tackling the main sights of Old Bangkok much more manageable via the Chao Phraya Express Boat.
 It’s a scenic ride of river houses on stilts, and the Chao Phraya River traffic.
+You can reach it from the Skytrain.
 Day Unlimited on the Tourist boat: 150 baht.
-Cost: As low as 14 baht+ for an individual ticket.
+Public boat Fares: 9 / 11 / 13 Baht

 5. Khlong Commuter Boat